xocekim/blog/_posts/2025-08-28-learning-powershell.md

 ---

-## 3️⃣ Discovering Cmdlets & Using Tab Completion
+# Cmdlets & Tab Completion

 | Goal | PowerShell command | What you see |
 |------|-------------------|--------------|